 After ringing in the New Year and rounding out this indulgent season of celebration, January tends to be a time for intention and diligence.
 Choices made with resolve at the beginning of the year—if done honestly—may be sustained throughout the year to form new habits.
 Many of these choices, as we know, revolve around health and wellness.
-So, try out this fat-free, sugar-free, gluten-free recipe (that really doesn’t taste like any of those things!) as you kick off some new health choices in 2018.
+So, try out this fat-free, sugar-free, gluten-free recipe (that really doesn’t taste like any of those things!) as you kick off some new health choices this year.
 Believe it or not, it almost tastes like dessert for breakfast!

 Total prep time: 15 minutes

 Servings: about eight 4-inch pancakes

 Don’t have oat flour handy?
 Or find that it is expensive?
 Make your own oat flour!
 If you have oats in the pantry, toss them in a blender or food processor and agitate or pulse lightly as it whips the oats to avoid too much friction heat and to create a more even “flour” texture.
 The oats should become flour after about 30 seconds of high-powered action!
 Whenever a recipe calls for oat flour, I find that making my own from scratch is both satisfying and satisfactory for most recipes.